Tj365w/scrabble-word-finder/readme.md

 https://github.com/dwyl/english-words     this is the original github repo for the dictionary.

 Warning: please for gods sake run this script through the terminal and not on IDLE, it takes eternities to get the work done there.

+After each search each asks the input for all letters used in the roud, this accounts for the used up letters and change in probability of the letters.

+While entering the used up letters , 'aa' acounts for 2 A(s) used up in the round and henceforth.